BytomDAO/bytom-classic/README.md

 You could enable the _simd_ feature to speed up the _PoW_ verification (e.g., during mining and block verification) by simply:
 ```
-bytomd node --simd.enable
+bytomcd node --simd.enable
 ```

-To enable this feature you will need to compile from the source code by yourself, and `make bytomd-simd`.
+To enable this feature you will need to compile from the source code by yourself, and `make bytomcd-simd`.

 What is more,